canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/create-custom-lxd-images/create-custom-lxd-images.md

 ### Installing Debian with debootstrap

-After installing debootstrap, we can create minimal installation of Debian in specified directory.
-We need to specify release in first argument and target in second argument.
+After installing debootstrap, we can create a minimal installation of Debian in a specified directory.
+The command takes two arguments: the release to create and the target directory .
 To install Debian Sid (unstable) in new temporary directory:

 ```bash
 mkdir /tmp/sid-lxd